relution-io/relution-setup/README.md

 Relution has been verified to work with:

-- Windows Server 2008 R2
-- Windows Server 2012
-- Windows Server 2012 R2
-- Windows Server 2016
+- Windows Server 2016 or newer

 Relution should work on any recent version of Windows but this has not been verified and is not currently supported.
 If you wish to receive support, please ensure that you run Relution on a supported platform.